MIT-Emerging-Talent/ET6-practice-code-review/.github/ISSUE_TEMPLATE/meeting_agenda.md

 <!-- agenda points -->

 - [ ] item 1
-  - description
+  - Posting challenges on the project board: is it going to be random or assigned?
 - [ ] item 2
-  - description
+  - Matching people on the group for reviews: Musab's idea: each member can give 2 other members one challenge each and review those.
+This way, we can maximize exposure to different styles of coding and collaboration.
-- [ ] ...
+- [ ] item 3